New coronavirus cases in Bamberg, Calhoun and Orangeburg counties

-Orangeburg County has 19 additional cases of coronavirus, according to figures released Tuesday by the S.C.
+Thirteen more Orangeburg County residents have tested positive for the coronavirus, according to figures released Thursday by the S.C.
 Department of Health and Environmental Control.

+There is one additional case in Calhoun County and three in Bamberg County.

-Statewide, there are 595 new cases of the novel coronavirus COVID-19 and five additional deaths.
-Three of the deaths occurred in elderly individuals from Chesterfield, Colleton and Richland counties, and two of the deaths occurred middle-aged individuals from Dillon and Richland counties.
+Statewide, there are 987 new confirmed cases and four additional confirmed deaths.
+Three of the deaths occurred in elderly individuals from Florence, Kershaw and Lancaster counties, and one death occurred in a middle-aged individual from Lancaster County.

+This brings the total number of confirmed cases to 21,533 and confirmed deaths to 621.

-Orangeburg County now has 415 cases of coronavirus and 2,549 estimated cases.
-Six people have died.
+Orangeburg County has 430 confirmed cases of coronavirus, 2,641 estimated cases and six deaths.

-Bowman’s 29018 ZIP code added a case.
-It now has seven cases and 43 estimated cases.

-Cope’s 29038 ZIP code added two cases.
-It now has seven cases and 43 estimated cases.
+Cope’s 29038 ZIP code added a case.
+It now has eight cases and 49 estimated cases.

-Orangeburg’s 29118 ZIP code added six cases.
-It now has 51 cases and 313 estimated cases.
+Rowesville’s 29133 ZIP code added a case.
+It now has three cases and 18 estimated cases.

 Estimated cases are based on evidence that for every known case of COVID-19, there could be up to nine people with the virus who remain unidentified in the community.